 Growing Fig Trees

 Growing a fig tree is easy as long as you can provide two things – sunshine and warmth.
-We recommend that you pot up (replant into a bigger pot) your new tree when you get it and let it grow one season in a warm and protected spot in your yard before you plant it out in the ground.
+We recommend that you pot up (replant into a bigger pot) your new tree when you get it and let it grow in its’ new container one season in a warm and protected spot in your yard before you plant it out in the ground.
 You might add a bit of bone meal to your potting soil.
 Fig trees are fast growers and can be potted up a couple of times during the summer.
 In winter bring the containerized fig tree into a frost-free dark shed or against the south side of your house (on the west coast) where it will stay a few degrees warmer than if exposed to the elements.

 When planting out your tree in your yard, find a sunny and sheltered spot, away from the prevailing wind.
 Add more bone meal to your new planting site, and perhaps some lime (if you live on the west coast).
 Water when dry.
 In the fall, mulch around the tree and in early December protect your tree from the winter cold by placing a tripod of 1″x 2″s, like a tipi, over your tree and then wrap this tripod with a layer or two of burlap.
 Unwrap in Spring as new growth appears.